 It’s impossible to do an experiment without having a theory.
 Perhaps the experiment is designed to confirm the theory or perhaps to falsify it.
 In either case, Experiment and observation, even facts, are described in the vocabulary used in a scientific theory.

-And so I had some experience with spirituality, TLE Seizures, and the history, methodology and philosophy of science.
+And, so I had some experience with spirituality, TLE Seizures, and the history, methodology and philosophy of science.

 Some years later, while reading about near-death experiences (NDEs), I read an account of an NDE that included a story of being in an infinite, black the void with a tiny, brilliant point of light in the center.
 At last, I had some point of reference for the experience that had so shattered me as a child.
 Whatever it was, it could appear during the human death process.
-I was very excited, and of course I wanted to know more.
+This was exciting for me, and of course I wanted to know more.
 I found a couple of fragmentary reports that were similar in the works of Wilder Penfield, the Canadian neurosurgeon who first mapped the brain’s surface by stimulating it with an electrode, and then observing the patient’s response.
 I wasn’t really looking to understand my own experiences so much as to understand what science had to say about death and dying in the human species.
 NDEs seemed to offer the best evidence about that.